Recently I was talking to a girlfriend about a difficult time she was going through.

 Re-frame the problem

 Sometimes we can just be too close to a situation.
-We cannot see a way out or the problem seems much bigger than it really is.
+We can’t see a way out or the problem seems much bigger than it really is.

 Take some time to think clearly and logically through the problem (enlist someone you trust who can be objective if you like).